AIVolcanoLab/pyco2stats/docs/installation.rst

 We recommend using a virtual environment to keep your dependencies isolated.

-To create a new environment using conda, in the anaconda or command prompt write and run, row by row:
+To create a new environment, in the anaconda or command prompt write and run, row by row:

 .. code-block:: bash